IBM/continuous-learning-with-watson-ml-and-db2/README.md

 From the catalog in IBM Cloud, search for keyword `spark` and choose `Apache Spark` service.
 ![](doc/source/images/spark-1.png)

-and create the service using `lite` plan.
+Create the service using `lite` plan.
 ![](doc/source/images/spark-2.png)

 Once created, we need to add this service to Watson Studio.
 Go to your  Watson studio project, select `settings` and from the `+ Add Service` dropdown list, select `spark` and add the existing spark service that you have just created.